bpaul71/DeveloperForce/README.md

 ### Creating your Eclipse project
 You may already be doing your work in an existing Eclipse project that is connected to a Sandbox.
 It is recommended that you no longer use that existing project and create a new Eclipse project by following these steps...
 1. Open Eclipse to the desired directory

-  If this is a new Eclipse directory you may need to setup your **Force.com** and **Git** perspectives as described in an above section.

 2. Switch to the **Git** perspective
 3. Choose the option to **Clone a Git repository**
 4. Enter the URI to the repo - **FILL IN THE REPO NAME**